MartsyniukOlena/battleship-game-3-0/README.md

 ## Credits
 Code Institute for the deployment terminal.

-Ultimate Battleship by Matt Rudge as a refence material to create class, functions.
+Ultimate Battleship by Matt Rudge as a reference code to create class, functions.

 To check grammar and edit text, I used [Grammarly](https://app.grammarly.com/).